U'uru: U'uru's family

-Cook refers to U'uru as the "Principal chief" or ari'i rahi by hereditary rights of the district of Opoa situated at the Southeastern point of Raiatea.
-His father was Tamatoa II and his mother Maihe'a also called Tetuanui.
-U'uru had five sons, the most well-known of whom were Tamatoa III, Tahitoe, and Faita, also called Pepupehu.
+U'uru was born to father Tamatoa II and mother Maihe'a, who was also known as Tetuanui.
+Cook refers to U'uru as the "Principal chief" or ari'i rahi by hereditary rights of the district of Opoa situated at the Southeastern point of Ra'iātea.

+U'uru had five sons, including Tamatoa III, who would later succeed him.

-Between the years 1821 and 1829, missionaries Daniel Tyerman and George Bennet were deputed from the London Missionary Society, to visit their various stations in the South Sea Islands, China, India, etc. They reported that Tamatoa III was sixty five years old in 1822 and had three brothers named Tahitoe, Faita, and Pahi.
-Tahitoe was also known as Hiaiai or Hihipa.
-He died by March 1827 during an epidemic that struck the Society Islands.
+Between the years 1821 and 1829, missionaries Daniel Tyerman and George Bennet were deputed from the London Missionary Society to visit their various stations in the South Sea Islands, China, and India.
+They reported that Tamatoa III was sixty five years old in 1822 and had three brothers named Tahitoe, Faita, and Pahi.
+Tahitoe was also known as Hiaiai or Hihipa, and died by March 1827 during an epidemic that struck the Society Islands.
 He left behind a son, also named Tahitoe who was twelve years old in 1822.
 Faita, also known as Pehupehu or Tepoanu'u, was a reputed former sorcerer.
 He was the last of the family and is said to have died in 1866, leaving descendants.
 Pahi also called Tiatia, served as a chief judge.
 His name was mentioned in the first code of law of Tamatoa in 1820.
 He died without issue.
-Tamatoa III, whose lineage is well known died in June 1831.
+Tamatoa III, whose lineage is well known, died in June 1831.
 U'uru had a fifth son, Mateha.
 He married Maheanu'u, the daughter of the late chief Maheanu'u of Tahiti, on March 7, 1799.
 He died without issue on June 7, 1802, at Tautira, alongside Pomare II, during a night assault by the warriors of Atehuru.

 James Cook first voyage 1769

-During his first stay in Raiatea in 1769, Cook visited the Taputapuatea marae in the district of Opoa.
+During his first stay in Ra'iātea in 1769, Cook visited the Taputapuatea marae in the district of Opoa.
 He was accompanied by Joseph Banks, Daniel Solander and Tupai'a.
 They observed a model of a canoe about three feet long, adorned with eight human lower jawbones.
 Tupai'a, who often expressed great fear of the men of Bora Bora, explained that these warriors had conquered Raiatea and customarily cut off the jawbones of those killed in war.
-He further clarified that these displayed jawbones belonged to the people of Raiatea and were exhibited as war trophies by the Bora Bora warriors.
-Cook concluded that hostilities had taken place a few years before his arrival and that the people of Bora Bora now owned most of the lands on Raiatea.
-Puni, the ari'i rahi (principal chief) of Bora Bora and conqueror of Raiatea and Taha'a, was passing through these islands.
+He further clarified that these displayed jawbones belonged to the people of Ra'iātea and were exhibited as war trophies by the Bora Bora warriors.
+Cook concluded that hostilities had taken place a few years before his arrival and that the people of Bora Bora now owned most of the lands on Ra'iātea.
+Puni, the ari'i rahi (principal chief) of Bora Bora and conqueror of Ra'iātea and Taha'a, was passing through these islands.
 After receiving supplies through Puni's men, Cook met him in person on August 6, 1769, according to the civil calendar.
 Puni accepted Cook's proposal to accompany him to Taha'a the next day to visit the island and gather provisions.